Category: All posts

 postgres://tsdbadmin:@.tsdb.cloud.timescale.com:/tsdb?sslmode=require

-The password can be created in the Project settings by clicking Create credentials.
+You can create the password in Project settings by clicking Create credentials.

 The following code checks if the CONNECTION